drw026/tvmaze-show-finder/README.md

 # TV Maze Show finder
-Find your favourite TV Show and
+Find your favourite TV Show and view its details, characters and actors.

 ## Setup
 Copy `.env.local.example` and rename it to `.env.local`.